Floyd of the Jungle: Gameplay

 The player can make Floyd run left and right with the joystick, leap by pressing the joystick button, and punch by keeping the button held after landing from a leap.
 Vines can be climbed up and down to move between platforms.

 Some actions give points: collecting a bird (1 point), punching a pygmy (2 points), and reaching "Janice" at the top of the screen (4 points).
 In a multiplayer game, the first player to reach a predetermined point value wins.
 Single-player games have a time limit instead.
 Other hazards, such as alligators, can hurt Floyd, sending him to the bottom of the screen.

 Development

 When asked in 1983 where the Floyd of the Jungle concept came from, Meier responded:

-I had just finished Hellcat Ace and I was looking around for ideas for a new game and there was this movie on T.V., the ? [sic] Tarzan movie with Bo Derek, and I was also working at the time with some animation tools that I'd been developing, animation effects with multiple characters and multiple player/missile images, and the two just merged together.
+I had just finished Hellcat Ace and I was looking around for ideas for a new game and there was this movie on T.V., the lastest [sic] Tarzan movie with Bo Derek, and I was also working at the time with some animation tools that I'd been developing, animation effects with multiple characters and multiple player/missile images, and the two just merged together.

+The name, according to Meier, was based on the cartoon series George_of_the_Jungle that he had watched as a kid.